stashed/docs/docs/addons/mongodb/sharding/index.md

 **Create Repository:**

-Now, crete a `Repository` using this secret.
+Now, create a `Repository` using this secret.
 Below is the YAML of Repository crd we are going to create,

 ```yaml
 apiVersion: stash.appscode.com/v1alpha1